bnowack/backbone-php/README.md

 ## Features

+* Front Controller serving generic BackboneJS view with minimal server-generated content (only SEO-relevant parts like title and plain model content)
 * JSON-based configuration for both server-side and client-side components
 * As much app logic as possible in JavaScript or JSON, server-side PHP only for validation and custom processing beyond built-in JSON API
 * admin panel for accounts (email of 1st admin is specified in config), model data, background script status, event logs, (confirmation of model changes?)